 - Difficulty: Moderate to Challenging

-Today is the most important day: we arrive in Machu Picchu, the famed Lost City of the Inca.
-We'll get up early, eat breakfast, and go directly to the gate, which opens at 5:30 a.m.
-Then, we'll begin a one-hour climb to the Sun Gate (Intipunku).
-The Sun Gate provides the first and most breathtaking vista of Machu Picchu.
-If the weather is nice, you might even see a stunning dawn over the city.
+Today is the day you’ve been waiting for—we arrive at Machu Picchu, the famous Lost City of the Incas.
+We’ll wake up early, enjoy breakfast, and head straight to the gate.
+When it opens at 5:30 AM, we begin the climb to the Sun Gate (Inti Punku).
+It takes about an hour, and the reward is incredible: your first wide view of Machu Picchu from above.
+If the weather is clear, you may even catch the soft morning light over the citadel.

-Next, we will go to the main checkpoint to re-enter Machu Picchu and explore the central area.
-You’ll visit important places like the terraces, the Temple of the Sun, the king’s palace, and other key buildings.
-After our guided tour, you can keep exploring on your own.
-If you planned ahead, you can also hike Huayna Picchu Mountain for some extra adventure.
+Next, we go to the main checkpoint to enter Machu Picchu and explore the central area with your guide.
+You’ll walk through the terraces and visit key places like the Temple of the Sun, the King’s Palace, and other important buildings and sacred spaces.
+After the guided tour, you’ll have free time to keep exploring on your own.
+If you booked in advance, you can also add an extra hike to Huayna Picchu Mountain for even more adventure and views.

 - Hike Duration: 2 hours